 Academics

 Boarding schools also tend to offer more AP and post-AP coursework, dedicated college advisors, and research opportunities unavailable at most day schools.
+The average boarding school class size is 12 students with a 7:1 student-to-teacher ratio, compared to 15–22 students per class at many day schools.

 Verdict: Edge to boarding school for academic depth and peer motivation.